shubham15gupta09/Notify/README.md

 # Notify
-A Node Js App for Managing all Notifications by College
+A Node Js App for Managing all Notifications by Organizations

 ## Why This PWA
 <p> This PWA can be usefull with for Organization / College / School etc to manage Notification to there Employee / Students </p>